Amulya-Yadav/U-Net-PyTorch/README.md

 ```
 DATASET_ROOT/
+├── segmentation_task/
+│   ├── train/
+│   │   ├── images/
+│   │   └── masks/
+│   └── test/
-├── images/   # input images (grayscale or RGB)
+│       ├── images/
-└── masks/    # binary masks (0/1 or 0/255)
+│       └── masks/
+...
 ```

 Notes:

 • Masks are interpreted as binary; if stored as {0, 255}, they are normalized to {0, 1}.
 • Images are resized/normalized in transforms; keep image size consistent across training/eval.
-• For imbalanced foreground, consider stronger augmentation or changing the loss / add a weight to a paritucal part.
+• For imbalanced foreground, consider stronger augmentation or changing the loss / adding a weight to a paritucal part of the loss.

 ---